 A deep respect for their origin as well as an acclaimed level of craftsmanship is needed to shape and bend these raw materials into cherished objects of delight.
 Most importantly, all these natural resources are scarce so we must be aware of how our choice of raw materials may contribute to the risk of adverse impacts on human rights as well as the environment.

 We choose our raw materials carefully, as we know it is our responsibility to ensure that Georg Jensen does not contribute directly or indirectly to human rights abuses or corruption, nor causes environmental harm at any point in our supply chain.
 This stance informs our work with suppliers, materials and production.

 This translates into our ban on sourcing precious stones and materials that potentially contribute to the funding of armed conflicts.
 Our suppliers are either certified by the Responsible Jewellery Council, which is a comprehensive set of supply chain standards for the jewelry supply chain from mining to retail or provide assurance that the raw materials provided are sourced conflict-free.
-We work with certifications to build transparency and clarity throughout our processes and have initiated the process of becoming certified by the Responsible Jewellery Council by the end of 2021.
+We work with certifications to build transparency and clarity throughout our processes and in 2021 we became certified by the Responsible Jewellery Council.

 Giving back to nature

 We proactively protect, respect and safeguard the environment and climate in daily business activities, seeking energy efficiency to minimize the negative impact on the climate and improving waste reduction and recycling.
 One such example is our activities for handling the harmful materials and substances that stem from our production and how they are handled.
 In 2020, we reduced plastic waste for our chemicals and now completely recycle the plastic packaging by returning it to the chemical vendors.